-- The amount of energy provided by on-site renewable energy sources is equal to the amount of energy used by the building. - A ZNE building may also consider embodied energy the quantity of energy required to manufacture and supply to the point of use, the materials utilized for its building.

-Interim milestones for this programmatic goal are that by 2011, 50% of new homes will be 35% more efficient than 2005 Title 24 standards (coincident with the Energy Commission's Tier II standard for incentives under the New Solar Homes Partnership) and 10% will be 55% more efficient; and that by 2015, 90% of homes will surpass 2005 Title 24 standards by 35%.
+- The amount of energy provided by on-site renewable energy sources is equal to the amount of energy used by the building. - A ZNE building may also consider embodied energy the quantity of energy required to manufacture and supply to the point of use, the materials utilized for its building.29 standards (coincident with the Energy Commission's Tier II standard for incentives under the New Solar Homes Partnership30) and 10 percent will be 55 percent more efficient; and that by 2015, 90 percent of homes will surpass 2005 Title 24 standards by 35 percent.